-- to encourage and facilitate environment and climate change awareness and responsibility among Highlands United Church’s congregation and its local community
+· to encourage and facilitate environmental and climate change awareness and responsibility among Highlands United Church’s congregation and its local community

-- to provide the congregation and community opportunities for dialogue, education and action, as a church and as individuals
+· to provide the congregation and community opportunities for dialogue and education about reducing our carbon footprint.

-Here’s an overview of the Greening work that HUGG is and has been involved in at Highlands:
+Here’s an overview of the Greening work that HUGG is currently involved in at Highlands:

 Congregational education on environmental issues: HUGG frequently puts event announcements and information pieces in our weekly Highlights newsletter, and from time to time arranges speakers, films and displays on topics of climate and environmental interest.
 We encourage and promote improvements to our building’s environmental footprint.